 Mediation does not work in every situation, and sometimes there is no choice but to get the courts involved, especially when one party is acting coercively, unreasonably, vindictively, or inappropriately.
 And the result you achieve in court may well be different that what you achieve in mediation, but one must also consider the cost of a courtroom litigation on the ongoing lives of those involved, costs which are so devastatingly explored in Marriage Story.
 At any rate, the question of how the overall well-being of the divorcing couple in Marriage Story had they stayed in that mediation session is one worth pondering.

 Guidance on Your California Mediation Questions From a Westlake Village Family Law Attorney

-If you would like to learn more about how our office can provide guidance on mediation or any other California family law issues you are facing in Ventura County or Los Angeles County, contact the Zonder Family Law Group office today at (805) 777-7740 or (818) 877-0001, or schedule your strategy session using easy-to-use online form here.
+If you would like to learn more about how our office can provide guidance on mediation or any other California family law issues you are facing in Ventura County or Los Angeles County, contact the Zonder Family Law Group office today at (805) 777-7740 or (818) 877-0001, or schedule your strategy session here.